Dosage Form: capsule

 In rat studies with NSAIDs, as with other drugs known to inhibit prostaglandin synthesis, an increased incidence of dystocia, delayed parturition, and decreased pup survival occurred.
 The effects of etodolac on labor and delivery in pregnant women are unknown.

+Trace amounts of some NSAIDs have been reported in human milk.
 It is not known whether etodolac is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from etodolac, a decision should be made whether to discontinue nursing or to discontinue the drug taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients below the age of 18 years have not been established.